Cancer Research UK logo.

 Feeling weak or tired

 You might feel more tired and weaker than normal, even when you are getting a good nights sleep.
 This is called fatigue.
 This can happen if you have a low number of red blood cells.
 Red blood cells contain haemoglobin, so your haemoglobin level will also be low.
-Haemoglobin is a pigment Open a glossary item that carries oxygen around the body.
+Haemoglobin is a that carries oxygen around the body.

 Feeling short of breath